vishes-shell/vishes-shell.github.io/source/_posts/2020-05-11-test-your-async-application-with-database.md

 ## Conclusion

-We couldn't achieve desired test setup through _pytest fixture_, maybe `autouse=True` one, but we achieved tests with rolled back transactions trough decorator, which in not that bad.
+We couldn't achieve desired test setup through _pytest fixture_, maybe even `autouse=True` one, but **we achieved tests with rolled back transactions trough decorator**, which in not that bad.

-I hope someday we can all use `fixtures` and by now _decoration_ is one of the cleanest methods at the moment.
+I hope someday we can all use `fixtures` and by now, _decoration_ is the one of the cleanest methods at the moment.

 Source code can be found here: